This is a FAQ repository where you can find answers to many of your questions about ITS and the IT modernization

 Q: What is the status of the initiative?

-A: The Governor’s Budget Recommendation for this initiative was approved by the Legislature during the 2019 legislative session.
-Throughout the approval process IT Services (ITS) coordinated information and planning with the effected agencies, with the Division of Human Resources (DHR), and with the Division of Financial Management (DFM).
+UPDATE: JFAC recently recommended the FTE count and budget be appropriated to ITS for Phase 2.
+ITS is coordinating information and planning with the effected agencies, with the Division of Human Resources (DHR), and with the Division of Financial Management (DFM).

-Q: What agencies are included in this first phase?
+Q: What agencies were included in Phase I?

-A: There are eight agencies included in the first phase: Tax Commission, Industrial Commission, Public Utilities Commission, Division of Building Safety, Department of Finance, Department of Insurance, Division of Veterans Services, and the Division of Vocational Rehabilitation.
+A: There were eight (8) agencies included in the first phase: Tax Commission, Industrial Commission, Public Utilities Commission, Division of Building Safety, Department of Finance, Department of Insurance, Division of Veterans Services, and the Division of Vocational Rehabilitation.

 Q: How many positions are affected?

 * See Reduction-in-Force (RIF) General FAQs (Division of Human Resources)

 Q: Do people have to apply for the new positions in ITS?